AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-netsuite-entities.md

 * [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 * [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Oracle NetSuite Activities] using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Oracle NetSuite Entities] using the [!DNL Flow Service] API.

 ### Gather required credentials

-In order to connect [!DNL Oracle NetSuite Activities] to Platform, you must provide values for the following connection properties:
+In order to connect [!DNL Oracle NetSuite Entities] to Platform, you must provide values for the following connection properties:

 | Credential | Description | Example |
 | --- | --- | --- |